 Here’s what you’ll learn in this article:

-At the end of the article, there’s an opportunity to download a “cheat sheet” which explains the basics about silicone roof coating systems and spray foam roofing systems in the simplest way possible.
+At the end of the article, there’s an opportunity to download a “cheat sheet” which explains the basics of silicone roof coating systems and spray foam roofing systems in the simplest way possible.

 Let’s get started.